kalisio/kargo/docs/tips/README.md

 Rendering the whole planet is a [tricky thing](https://github.com/openmaptiles/openmaptiles/issues/242), so for now we prefer to:
 * contribute with a Pull Request to the community maintained open-source official vector tile schema so that the changes will be part of the future public OpenMapTiles releases and maintained
-* render only the features needed into a separate MBTiles files with new layers - and combine the standard planet with the extra layers - this is doable easily with JSON GL style and software stack powered by mapnik or tippecanoe.
+* render only the features needed into a separate MBTiles files with new layers - and combine the standard planet with the extra layers - this is doable easily with JSON GL style and software stack powered by [mapnik](https://mapnik.org/) or [tippecanoe](https://github.com/mapbox/tippecanoe).
-* the extra layers can be also generated on demand directly from PostGIS by a third party tileservers and combined into a single map with TileServer GL - and served via composed vector tiles or raster tiles
+* the extra layers can be also generated on demand directly from PostGIS by a third party tile servers and combined into a single map with TileServer GL - and served via composed vector tiles or raster tiles
   * [GeoServer](http://geoserver.org/) as vector/raster tiles
   * [Tegola](https://github.com/terranodo/tegola) directly as MVT
   * [T-Rex](https://github.com/t-rex-tileserver/t-rex) directly as MVT